Tory MPs Revolt Over Boarding Up Churchill - Guido Fawkes

 “This is increasingly aggravating my constituents who aren’t activists, they aren’t politicos, but are just being enraged by this attack on our history and our culture.
 Government need to be absolutely clear and firm on this if we are to keep a lid on increasing tensions.
 I don’t want to see divisions increased by inaction.”

-Brig and Goole MP Andrew Percy adds
+Brigg and Goole MP Andrew Percy adds

 “We need leadership to defend the values and history of this country, not create a space that allows far-right activists with their perverted view of our history to do so.”